Reviews You Can Rely On

 Our Verdict

-We've met many people who want to dip their toes in the birdwatching pool, but don't want to invest a pile of money in a super-expensive pair of binoculars.
-If you fit into this category, we present the Celestron Nature DX 8x42.
-These binoculars provide a great birdwatching experience at a bargain price, treating you to an impressively sharp image, fast and easy focus adjustment, and comfort in hand.
-However, we're not saying these bins are magical; they do have some drawbacks compared to others.
+We've met many people who want to get started bird watching but don't want to invest a pile of money into a super-expensive pair of binoculars.
+If this sounds like you, we present the Celestron Nature DX 8x42.
+These binoculars provide a great bird-watching experience at a bargain price, treating you to an impressively sharp image, fast and easy focus adjustment, and comfort in hand.
+To be clear, we're not saying these binos are magical; they naturally have drawbacks compared to expensive models.
 Namely, poor performance in low-light conditions, some lack of clarity at the edge of an image, and lower-quality materials.
-If your birdwatching interest eventually becomes a passion, you will likely want to upgrade to a better model.
-What these binos can do is provide enough performance for you to make out the subtle features of birds, enjoy learning your warblers, and generally have a good experience as you try your hand at a new hobby — without requiring a huge investment.
+If your bird-watching interest eventually becomes a passion, you will likely want to upgrade to a better model.
+However, what these binos can do is provide enough performance for you to make out the subtle features of birds, enjoy learning your warblers from your vireos, and generally have a good experience as you try your hand at a new hobby.
+See how it measures up versus competitors in our review of binoculars.

 REASONS TO BUY